Schwarzen/colormydesktop/README.md

 <img width="45%" h alt="Screenshot From 2025-12-28 15-08-27" src="https://github.com/user-attachments/assets/ce7c7a98-9ac0-4afe-b48e-431fcf4fdecd" />
 </p>

-Color My Gnome currently supports picking hex color values for four different elements:<br>
+Color My GNOME currently has these features: <br>
+* Picking hex color values for <br>
+  * Primary (main color used on top bar, window bar, and main window elements)
+  * Secondary (used for window backgrounds and some accents)
+  * Tertiary (used mostly for accents and some backgrounds)
-Primary, Secondary, Tertiary, as well as a Text color.<br>
+  * Text color.<br>
-There is also an option to pick a specific color for the Date/Time, the top bar icons, and the top bar background, as well as the option to make the top bar background completely transparent.<br>
+* Option to pick a specific color for the Date/Time, the top bar icons, and the top bar background
+* Transparent top bar background
+* Apply colors to Zen browser, Youtube, and vesktop <br>

-Once the theme has finished compiling open the gnome tweaks application, and change your shell theme + legacy applications theme to "Color-My-Gnome" and enjoy!<br>
+Once the theme has finished compiling open the gnome tweaks application, and change your shell theme to "Color-My-Gnome" and enjoy!<br>

+Color my GNOME is currently under development, please backup any important files and use with caution.
+Color my GNOME only alters the files it comes with, <br>
+and only creates files in the Zen-browser theme folder that reference the css files created by Color my GNOME.
 ## Screenshots:

 <p align="center">